Electronic control unit: Testing and validation

 As part of the development cycle, manufacturers perform detailed FMEAs and other failure analyses to catch failure modes that can lead to unsafe conditions or driver annoyance.
 Extensive testing and validation activities are carried out as part of the Production part approval process to gain the confidence of the hardware and software.
 On-board diagnostics or OBD help provide specific data related to which system or component failed or caused a failure during run time and help perform repairs.

 Modifications

 Some people may wish to modify their ECU so as to be able to add or change functionality.
 However modern ECUs come equipped with protection locks to prevent users from modifying the circuit or exchange chips.
 The protection locks are a form of digital rights management (DRM), the circumventing of which is illegal in certain jurisdictions.
-In the United States for example, the DMCA criminalizes circumvention of DRM, though an exemption does apply that allows circumvention the owner of a motorized land vehicle if it is required to allow diagnosis, repair or lawful modification (ie. that does not violate applicable law such as emissions regulations).
+In the United States for example, the DMCA criminalizes circumvention of DRM, though an exemption does apply that allows the owner of a motorized land vehicle circumvention if it is required to allow diagnosis, repair or lawful modification (ie. that does not violate applicable law such as emissions regulations).